stennety/mywebsite/about.md

 permalink: /about/
 ---

-I am an engineer mostly focused on personalization, recommender systems, and data engineering.
+I am an engineer mostly focused on personalization, recommender systems, DevOps, and data engineering.

 When I do write about some specific technology, my goal is to explain things simply and without any pretense that you or I are an expert on the subject.